srdrsvml1986/NArchitectureTemplate/src/core/Core.Security/README.md

 # NArchitecture.Core.Security

-This library provides security utilities for hashing, encryption, JWT (JSON Web Tokens), authenticator, and more in kodlama.io projects.
+This library provides security utilities for hashing, encryption, JWT (JSON Web Tokens), authenticator, and more in serdarsevimli.tr projects.
 The `NArchitecture.Core.Security` package offers tools to ensure data security and authentication mechanisms.
 It includes core classes and extensions for implementing security features in both clean and union architectures, supporting JWT authentication, two-factor authentication (2FA), one-time passwords (OTP), e-mail handling for security purposes, hashing algorithms, encryption, and other essential utilities for implementing security measures in applications.

 ## Installation